92385 Promoting, Supporting and Protecting Breastfeeding

 FACE-TO-FACE WORKSHOP

 Students will attend one face-to-face workshop on campus.
-This workshop will focus on the skills required to care for a woman and her baby(s).
-The aim of the workshop is to develop problem-solving and critical thinking skills and equip students with the confidence to support women who have challenging breastfeeding situations.
+This workshop will focus on the skills required to care for women, families and their babies.
+The aim of the workshop is to develop problem-solving and critical thinking skills and equip students with the confidence to support women and families who have challenging breastfeeding situations.

 MIDWIFERY SCENARIOS